 The number of people leaving the Irish state had mounted steadily from 1983 until the figure passed the one-hundred-thousand mark in 1989 but a minister in an Irish cabinet of west side Tories and papist Paisleys explained to the little people that we couldn’t all live on one small island.

 On Christmas Eve, the shooting had stopped in Bucharest.
 On Christmas Day, the TV said the Ceaucescus had been executed.
 The grainy footage of the bodies was an exciting glimpse of history in the making.
 Given where the uprising had kicked off, Transylvania had just become world famous for another scary reason.

 I went to work the first morning back in London in January and the site was all water.
 I stepped into a box called the man-rider and a tower crane lifted me, Jr and a couple of erectors over fourteen floors like a balloon trip until we were looking down on the skeletal frame of the angular roof of Dracula’s Castle, before it dropped us off to do a job on the roof frame.
 Sometimes, perhaps, I enjoyed working on that site.
 It was just the horrible first ten minutes of consciousness in the mornings that were the worst, before I managed to get out of bed and get dressed, having time only for a cup of tea at best, before getting to the Tube.

 A pretentious fart worked part-time at Minster Court because his brother was the chief engineer.
-There was a problem with a column overlooking a street and he and Jr were about to take a sledgehammer to it.
+There was a problem with a column overlooking a street and he and Richard were about to take a sledgehammer to it.
 I stood back with some welders.
 The fart was first up.
-He missed the column completely and clipped the side of Jr’s hardhat.
+He missed the column completely and clipped the side of Richard’s hardhat.